hsnlab/escape/README.md

 ```

 This command creates a minimal image based on the official Python image with the name: _mdo/ro_,
-installs the required Python dependencies listen in `requirement.txt` and sets the entry point.
+installs the required Python dependencies listed in `requirement.txt` and sets the entry point.

 To create and start a persistent container based on the _mdo/ro_ image, use the following commands: